SweepCasinos > Reviews > Vegas X Casino

 Summary

-I couldn’t find a support system.
-Ultimately, it became more of a (sad) story about loose ends.
+I couldn’t find any trace of a proper support system.
+Ultimately, it became a sad story about loose ends.

 I ran further tests on both mobile and desktop, checked every version of the site I could find, and followed a couple of installation pages and third-party links.
 Nothing ever turned into an actual support option.
 Not once did I see confirmation that a real person would reply.